Season One, Episode Two: “The Lorelais’ First Day at Chilton”

 LORELAI: I’m just trying to see if there is a hunchback up in that bell tower.

-The Hunchback of Notre-Dame (originally Notre-Dame de Paris) is an 1831 French Gothic novel by Victor Hugo.
-One of the story’s principal characters, Quasimodo, is a disabled and physically deformed bell ringer at Notre Dame Cathedral.
+- The Hunchback of Notre-Dame (originally Notre-Dame de Paris.
+1482) is an 1831 French Gothic novel by Victor Hugo.
+One of the story’s principal characters, Quasimodo, is a disabled and physically deformed bell-ringer at Notre-Dame Cathedral.

-— The novel has been adapted to film over a dozen times since the silent era.
-The ending of the original story is much darker than that of the 1996 animated Disney version with which most of us are familiar.
+- The novel has been adapted to film more than a dozen times since the silent era.
+The ending of the original story is much darker than that of the 1996 animated Disney version with which many of us are familiar.

 LORELAI: I look like that chick from The Dukes of Hazzard!

-— Daisy Duke is one of the main characters from the US television series The Dukes of Hazzard (1979-1985).
-She is known for her scanty dress, specifically the tiny cutoff denim shorts that came to be known as “Daisy Dukes.”
+- Daisy Duke is one of the main characters from US television series The Dukes of Hazzard (1979-1985).
+She is known for her scanty attire, specifically the tiny cutoff denim shorts that came to be known as “Daisy Dukes.”

-— Honda is a Japanese brand of automobiles and motorcycles.
-They are known for producing reliable, safe, and economical vehicles–all very practical qualities.
+- Honda is a Japanese brand of automobiles and motorcycles.
+They are known for producing reliable, safe, and economical vehicles.

 RORY: I was in the German club for a while, but there were only three of us, and then two left for the French club after seeing Schindler’s List.